pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 He fought against it, his vision swimming in a haze of red.
 Skinner, clutching his bleeding shoulder, was laughing again, a high, unhinged sound, his eyes wild.
 Through the agony, Fletcher saw his target.
 Not Skinner.
 The machine.
 The altar itself.
 You must find a bigger storm.

 With a primal roar of grief and fury that was torn from the deepest part of his soul, he fought his way to his feet.
 Every step was a battle against the crushing weight of a universe.
 He shoved past the staggering, laughing man and reached the main control panel.
-He grabbed the bank of massive breakers, great knife-switches of copper and steel.
+He grabbed the bank of massive breakers, great knife-switches of copper and steel, their metal surfaces cold as ice, gleaming dully in the emergency lights like tarnished bronze.
 They were not meant to be thrown by one man.

 He poured every last ounce of his strength, his rage, his love for his son, into one desperate, final act of defiant physics.
 The breakers resisted, then moved with a deafening groan of protesting metal.

-A blinding, blue-white arc of man-made lightning erupted from the panel, leaping between the turbines with a sound that was not a sound, but a physical blow.
+A blinding, blue-white arc of man-made lightning erupted from the panel, leaping between the turbines with a sound that was not a sound, but a physical blow, a light so pure and brilliant it was like staring into the heart of a raw sapphire, a concentrated burst of electric fire.
 It was a thunderclap that felt like the sky tearing in two.
 Simultaneous with the flash, a psychic scream of pure, absolute agony ripped through Fletcher's mind, a sound of a being whose very essence, its sustaining frequency, was being violated by a chaotic, overwhelming blast of raw power.

 And "The Press" vanished.